Roy-Rubin/STDL-Project/README.md

     - better performance when ran on a gpu

 - **Consider using different hyperparameter values**
-    - better performance when ran on a gpu
+    - You can try for example to increase the amount of trainning epochs performed.

 ## FAQ

 - **How can I get the data ?**
-    - good question :smile: ?
+    - Please contact <a href="https://10xgenomics.com/" target="_blank">`10xgenomics`</a>.
+The data was acquired from their website.
 - **This or that doesnt work... what to do?**
     - No problem!
-Just do this.
-- b
+Contact me for questions.

 ## Thanks